jkchisolm/new_spotify_me/README.md

 ### [🌐 Website](https://gleaming-donut-7dd30a.netlify.app/)

-This project is a recreation of the now defult Spotify-created statistics trakcing page known as Spotify.me.
+This project is a recreation of the now defunct Spotify-created statistics tracking page known as Spotify.me.
 This recreation was built solely by me.
 All credit goes to Spotify for the idea and design.
 This is a personal project, not made for profit or commercial use.